KooperL/portfolio/README.md

 ## Structure
-The backend server is a build with Python and Flask.
-Find it at `server/` and find documentation there.
+The backend server was build with Python and Flask, but has since been rewritten in Go and Rust.
+Find them at `server/` with documentation.
 The front end of the website is made with React and Typescript.
 Navigate to `ui.react/` for more information.